lmassaron/Agentic-AI-Kaggle-Competition-Assistant/README.md

 ### Kaggle Notebook

 1. Upload the `kaggle_assistant.ipynb` notebook to a new Kaggle Notebook.
-2. Upload the `src` directory as a utility script to the notebook.
+2. Upload the `src` directory as a utility script or dataset to the notebook.
-3. Add the "Meta Kaggle" and "Meta Kaggle Code" datasets to the notebook's input data.
-4. Add your `GOOGLE_API_KEY` as a secret.
+3. Add your `GOOGLE_API_KEY` as a secret.
-5. Run the cells in the notebook.
+4. Run the cells in the notebook.

 The notebook will guide you through the process of initializing and interacting with the agent.